 We communicate with those charged with governance regarding, among other matters, the planned scope and timing of the audit and significant audit findings, including any significant deficiencies in internal control that we identify during our audit.

 KPMG Baltics SIA Licence No. 55

-Rainers Vilāns Partner pp. KPMG Baltics SIA Latvian Sworn Auditor Certificate No. 200 Riga, Latvia 14 April 2022
+Rainers Vilāns Member of the Board Latvian Sworn Auditor Certificate No. 200 Riga, Latvia 25 April 2023

 THIS DOCUMENT HAS BEEN SIGNED WITH A SECURE ELECTRONIC SIGNATURE AND IT HAS A TIME-STAMP